RASPIAUDIO/museProto_radio/README.md

 						. to set the credentials of your wifi
 						. to add, modify, delete your radios

-## Before building it using Arduino...
+## Before building it using Arduino

-   You have to add  the Muse specific library (muse_lib) to Arduino libraries
+   You have to add  the Muse specific library (muse_lib) to Arduino libraries, copy the mus_lib file in you library directory, then restart the Arduino application?

    For example using these bash commands :

              > cd ..../museProto_radio
              > cp -r muse_lib ..../Arduino/libraries

+## Target option in Tools =>

+	Board: ESP32 Wrove module
+	Upload speed : 921600
+	Flash frequency: 80mHz
+	Flash mode : QIO
+	Partition Scheme : Huge App